imec-myhdl/Spyce/doc/source/manual/Blocks.rst

 Creating Blocks with the GUI
 ============================
-.. index:: single: Creating Blocks with the GUI

 There are two ways to create a Block: either via the *import MyHdl* function or manually via the *Create Block* function.